Hormone

 Vaginal Dryness UTIs Low Systemic Absorption

-Hormone Therapy for Women
+Hormone Therapy in Females

-• Surgical menopause (post-hysterectomy or oophorectomy)
+• Surgical menopause (following hysterectomy or oophorectomy).

 • Premature ovarian insufficiency (POI)